SimoneGitHubUser/PowerHmcLparSettingsChange/README.md

 ## What do you need?
 * Ip address, user and passowrd of HMC
-* Basic informations related to the IBMi lpar you want to modofy settings.
+* Basic informations related to the IBMi lpar you want to modify settings.
 * plink.exe

 This is all you need.